 - children whose families are in receipt of free school meals (FSM) - children with English as a second language (EAL) - children looked after (LAC) - children with special educational needs and/or disability (SEND) - white British boys - eligible two year olds - a) The Early Years Foundation Stage Profile (EYFSP) is currently used to indicate how prepared children are to learn at the end of the Early Years Foundation Stage (typically aged 5 years).
 A child is deemed to have reached a good level of development (GLD) if they achieve at least the expected level within communication and language; physical development; personal, social and emotional development; literacy; and mathematics.
-As EYFSP data was published in October 2017, detailed analysis of this data and progress for target groups is currently underway.

-b) 68.2% of Nottinghamshire pupils achieved a good level of development in 2017 which represents an increase of 1.1 percentage points (from 67.1%) in 2016.
+As EYFSP data was published in October 2017, detailed analysis of this data and progress for target groups is currently underway. - b) 68.2% of Nottinghamshire pupils achieved a good level of development in 2017 which represents an increase of 1.1 percentage points (from 67.1%) in 2016.
 In comparison, national data suggests 70.7% of pupils achieved this measure which is a 1.4 percentage point increase from 69.3% in 2016.

 - c) The graph above shows that all districts have witnessed increasing levels of children achieving a good level of development since 2013, with the exception of Gedling.
 Only Rushcliffe has a higher proportion of children achieving a good level of development (75.4%) than the national average of 70.7%, this is followed by Broxtowe at 70.3% with the lowest proportion of children achieving a good level of development living in Ashfield (64.4%).
-These results should be considered alongside local early years Ofsted judgements which are constantly improving across Nottinghamshire. - d) Data across statistical neighbours shows that Nottinghamshire is not performing as well as should be expected.
-Nottinghamshire is ranked 11th out of 11 local authorities with Staffordshire being ranked first as depicted below.
-Work with Staffordshire and Warwickshire is progressing in order to understand different approaches and effective practice, this piece of work is a key priority for the next year.
+These results should be considered alongside local early years Ofsted judgements which are constantly improving across Nottinghamshire. - d) Data across statistical neighbours shows that Nottinghamshire is not performing as well ranked and is ranked 11th out of 11 local authorities with Staffordshire being ranked first as depicted below.
+Work with Staffordshire and Warwickshire is progressing in order to understand different approaches and effective practice.